combindma/laravel-facebook-pixel/README-v4.md

 ### Macroable

 Adding events to pages can become a repetitive process.
-Since this package isn't supposed to be opinionated on what your events should look like, the MetaPixel is macroable.
+Since this package isn't supposed to be opinionated on what your events should look like, the FacebookPixel is macroable.

 ```php
 use Combindma\FacebookPixel\Facades\MetaPixel;